eughanbell/JH03/README.md

 * see `example_scripts/` for more usage examples.

+### Changing Scoring Weights

+The container picks which structure to return based on it's properties.

+The weights used to score proteins can be changed by the user without rebuilding containers.
+See the `config` folder README for details.

+In brief, adding a folder called `config` next to `compose.yaml`, one can put yaml files into this folder and they will change the weights when the containers are run with docker compose.

 ## Protein Structure Prediction

 * Add new protein sequence to predict structure of.
 Will add to calculations queue.